bebyx/hourapp/README.md

-Simple JavaScript app intended to show time.
+#Simple JavaScript app intended to show time.

+*Guess the favicon? :)*